bonolo1/semantic-similarity-nlp/README.md

 ## Usage <a name="usage"><a>

-Shows the output of similarity scores to demontrate how semantic similary works.
+Shows the output of similarity scores to demontrate how semantic similariy works.